MSc Advanced Engineering Materials / Course details

-- Know about how 21 st century materials perform and survive in hostile conditions
+- An understanding of how 21 st century materials perform and survive in hostile conditions

-- Understand how their structure is engineered from the nanoscale upwards
+- Understanding how their structure is engineered from the nanoscale upwards

-- Discover the technologies used in their manufacture and processing
+- Discovered the technologies used in their manufacture and processing

-- Acquired skills in materials selection and engineering design
+- Skills in materials selection and engineering design

-- Acquired research skills in advanced testing and characterisation, data analysis and scientific reporting.
+- Research skills in advanced testing and characterisation, data analysis and scientific reporting.